 4. Identify and Start Exploring Your Content Sources

 For example, what is your everyday content going to be?
 What is time-sensitive content & what is your evergreen content?
 Identifying such type of content & its sources will help you create even timelines and give you the bigger picture.

 5. Pick the Right Tool

 One that allows you to not just plan or schedule posts but also gives you intelligent analytics like SocialPilot and don’t forget to do some online proofing before posting.

 6. Even out Your Scheduled Timeline

-Meaning don’t make it heavier in one week and light in other, keep it consistent.
+Meaning doesn’t make it heavier in one week and light in another, keep it consistent.
 Most tools let you see your schedule by the week or the month, and just drag and drop a post from one date to another.
 Use such features smartly, and let technology help your streamline.

 7. Decide What Elements to Include in the Calendar

 Ideally, starting from the platform(s), date & time, copy, approval, to final publishing, identify and customize the elements that work for you.